Prince Fushimi Hiroyasu: Military career

 Prince Hiroyasu succeeded his father as the twenty-third head of the house of Fushimi in 1923.
 He was appointed commander of the Sasebo Naval District in 1924.
-Admiral Prince Fushimi became the chief of the Imperial Japanese Navy General Staff on February 2, 1932, replacing Admiral Abo Kiyokazu, and held the post to April 9, 1941.
+Admiral Prince Fushimi became the chief of the Imperial Japanese Navy General Staff on February 2, 1932, replacing Admiral Abo Kiyokazu, and held the post until April 9, 1941.

 Prince Fushimi received the largely honorary rank of marshal admiral on May 27, 1932, and the Collar of the Supreme Order of the Chrysanthemum in 1934.

 While he was Chief of Staff of the Imperial Japanese Navy, the Imperial Japanese Navy Air Service used strategic bombing against Chinese cities including Shanghai and Chongqing.
 The bombing of Nanjing and Guangzhou, which began on September 22–23, 1937, resulted in widespread international condemnation of Japan and a resolution against Japan by the Far Eastern Advisory Committee of the League of Nations.

-As Chief of Staff, he supported the "southward advance" into northern French Indochina and the Dutch East Indies, but expressed reservations about the Tripartite Pact during the September 19, 1940, Imperial Conference.
+As Chief of Staff, he supported the "southward advance" into northern French Indochina and the Dutch East Indies.

-Hiroyasu Fushimi was awarded the Order of the Golden Kite, 1st class, in 1942.
-He remained a member of the Supreme War Council throughout the Pacific War, but officially retired from the active list in 1945.

-After the war, Fushimi was the honorary president of the Imperial Life Boat Association, the Japan Seamen's Relief Association, the Cancer Research Society, the Naval Club, the Japan-German Society, and the Scientific and Chemical Research Institute.

-Like all members of the Imperial family involved in the conduct of the war, Prince Fushimi was exonerated from criminal prosecutions before the Tokyo tribunal by Douglas MacArthur.
-He died in Tokyo shortly after the end of World War II on August 16, 1946.
+In 1945, the Americans listed Hiroyasu as a major war criminal suspect.
+Although he was reported dead in the War Crimes Office list, he was alive but sick.